davemcg/mac_setup/README.md

     - ssh-add -K

 # NFS Link to Arges NAS
+  - (no switch or intermediate network connection between the NAS and the desktop)
   - (on Arges), copy subnet and IP address, go into NFS share pref on Arges and make new IP address (use below on Mac)
   - (on Mac), System Preferences -> Network -> Ethernet -> Configure IPv4 "manually", set IP address, match subnet to Arges
   - `sudo mount -t nfs -o resvport,rw 10.1.1.ArgesAddress:/volume1/Arges /Volumes/Arges/`